 Other methods of thawing such as the cold water method or the microwave method (no thanks) require cooking the turkey immediately after thawing, eliminating the ability to brine.

-How to Make Butter Compound for Turkey
+Make a Compound Butter for a Turkey

 Stuff the Cavity